 The Mail that is sorted by machines, tries to sort it by the zip plus 4 number.
-The 4 number is a block face, like one side of a street within a block, and it is not always in order.
-So the post man may miss having it in order for each house.
+The 4 number is a block face, often one side of a street within a block, and it is not always in order.
+So the postman may miss having it in order for each house.
 This is why you probably see him out there flipping through the mail at each house.
 At least I do.
-This is for letter size mail.
+This is for letter-size mail.

 Parcels would be sorted separately and probably in a separate container that he has to check on it.
 This may be why he needs to go back and deliver it and then drive back to where he was.

 There should be no reason for them to not to stop and pick up mail at a box with the flag up.
 Maybe in a hurry but not a good excuse.